Health Care & Medication

 • If you or your pharmacist need help, call LINET at 1-800-783-1307

-Already paid for a prescription?
+Did you already pay for a prescription?

 If you do have retroactive coverage and want to request reimbursement for prescriptions, start by checking the first page of your LI NET Welcome Letter to find your LINET coverage dates.
 Then, follow the steps on the Prescription Drug Claim Form that came with the letter to request a refund.
 You have up to 36 months from the date you got your prescription to ask for reimbursement.